imjohsep/react-redux-starter-kit/readme.md

 * [File Loading](https://github.com/webpack/file-loader): Load images, fonts, etc.
 * [Testing!](https://mochajs.org/): Because they make coding more rewarding.

 ## Getting Started

-Whenever we clone a project to use in another project there is a lot of business we need to take care of to truly make the repo our own.
-This project is designed to make it easy for you to do that.
+There is a lot of business to take care of to make a cloned repo our own.
+This project reduces some of setup business to provide a clean slat for your new project.

-## Cloning the Repo
+### Cloning the Repo

 When you `git clone` this project be sure to add your project name on the end of the command like so: